opencast/opencast.github.io/community.md

 {% include fullsizebox.html
 title="People"
-description="These are the people that keep the Opencast community and its software alive.
-[Read more...](people)" image="assets/img/opencast-summit.png" linkurl="people" align="right"
+description="These are the [people that keep the Opencast community and its software alive](people). " image="assets/img/opencast-summit.png" linkurl="people"
+align="right"